 - Traffic route.
 When planning a driving route, try to choose not the shortest one, but the routes with the most smooth relief and not heavy traffic.
 Consider the number of large settlements and the presence of belt highways.
 Also, take time of day and season into account.

 - Load.
 The heavier the car, the greater the fuel consumption when accelerating or rising in a road.
-If your route is through mountain passes or through the center of several large cities, it is hardly advisable to carry a week's supply of table water with you.
+If your route is through mountain passes or through the centre of several large cities, it is hardly advisable to carry a week's supply of table water with you.
 Of course, at the sea and other resorts, mineral water costs much more, but all the savings on water can be offset by excessive fuel consumption during acceleration or rising in a road.
 It's the same with food stocks.
-Even if there is free space in the trunk, you should not take a heavy rack for grilling food with you.
+Even if there is free space in the boot, you should not take a heavy rack for grilling food with you.
 But you should definitely take a spare wheel, because our roads are far from perfect, so you need to be prepared for various troubles.

 - Energy saving components.
 Nowadays, there are several automotive products that manufacturers are positioning as energy efficient.
 Firstly, these are special tires with low rolling resistance.
 Many manufacturers offer such models.
 Secondly, it is an energy-saving engine oil with a low viscosity.
-Thirdly, these are branded gasolines of some premium brands, whose promoters sometimes declare that such fuel is consumed more economically due to its high efficiency.
+Thirdly, these are branded gasoline of some premium brands, whose promoters sometimes declare that such fuel is consumed more economically due to its high efficiency.
 Each energy-saving component individually brings very little savings to the driver, but together they can produce a noticeable result.

 What shouldn't be done before holiday?

 Before a long journey, you do not need to make radical innovations to save fuel: any innovation must be tested long beforehand.
 A vacation trip does not need to be turned into a test track run.
 So, the day before departure, you should not take the following actions: